pfertyk/blog/content/009-vim-for-sane-people.md

 ### Indentation

-PEP8 specifies that one indentation level should be 4 spaces, and I'm not going to argue with that.
-For javascript/html files, I prefer 2 spaces:
+PEP-8 specifies that one indentation level should be 4 spaces, and I'm not going to argue with that.
+For JavaScript/HTML files I prefer 2 spaces:

 ```vim
 au FileType python setl ts=4 sw=4 sts=4 et